bashtage/python-introduction/README.md

 This site contains both an introduction and a course focused on using Python in Finance and Econometrics.

+Further details about the course and its objectives are [available on my site](https://www.kevinsheppard.com/teaching/python/course/).

 ## Course Materials

 The introduction is contained in the Jupyter notebook files that are located